-- Once in a while, a drug may be suddenly withdrawn because it has been found to be unsafe or removed from the market for another reason.
-If this happens, we will immediately remove the drug from the Drug List.
-If you are taking that drug, we will let you know of this change right away. - O Your prescriber will also know about this change, and can work with you to find another drug for your condition.
+- Sometimes a drug may be deemed unsafe or taken off the market for another reason.
+If this happens, we may immediately remove the drug from the Drug List.
+If you are taking that drug, we will tell you right away. - Your prescriber will also know about this change, and can work with you to find another drug for your condition.